konpyutaika/nifikop/site/docs/3_manage_nifi/1_manage_clusters/2_cluster_scaling/2_auto_scaling/1_using_keda.md

 ### Deploy NiFI cluster

-Use your own NiFi cluster deployment, for this example we will add a specific `NodeConfigGroup` which will be used for auto-scaling nodes, and add the configuration for Prometheus :
+Use your own NiFi cluster deployment, for this example we will add a specific `NodeConfigGroup` which will be used for auto-scaling nodes, and add the configuration for Prometheus:

 ```yaml
 ...